shakesBeardZ/neurips-2025-rebuttal/reviewer_3.md

 ### 7. Data-access complexity (scripts + HuggingFace)

-To simplify access, we will package a `pip`-installable CLI tool that:
+We agree that the steps included in the process of downloading ReefNet data and reproducing what we have on the paper can be a bit of a headache, To simplify access, we will package a `pip`-installable CLI tool that:

-1. Downloads public CoralNet source images we curated
+1. Downloads public CoralNet sources images that were included in ReefNet study, the user will have control over which sources to include or exclude
-2. Downloads annotations CSV
+2. Downloads annotations CSV files from the ReefNet repository
+3. Commands to generate the two benchmark splits (`high_conf` and `mod_conf`) with expert agreement levels
-3. Includes a Jupyter Notebook to reproduce both benchmark splits with two expert agreement levels
+4. Includes a Jupyter Notebook to reproduce both benchmark splits with two expert agreement levels
+5. Provides a simple API to load the dataset via HuggingFace This will allow users to easily generate the splits and access the dataset without needing to manually download or process files.
+The CLI tool will be documented in the repository and will include examples for common use cases.
+This will allow users to easily generate the splits and access the dataset without needing to manually download or process files.

-The cross-source Al-Wajh split remains on HuggingFace for easy use via:
+The Al-Wajh dataset will be made available on HuggingFace:

 ```python
 datasets.load_dataset("reefnet/al-wajh")